 *This post is sponsored by Rust-Oleum.
 All content and opinions are my own.

-I used black and white to create the checkered pattern on my floor, but the product comes in a light and dark base that can be tinted to any color you prefer.
-This DIY was pretty simple and affordable!
-Today I am sharing a full tutorial on how I painted the checkered pattern on my old linoleum floors.
+I chose the black and white paint options to create the checkered pattern on my floor, but the product comes in a light and dark base that can be tinted to any color you prefer.
+This DIY was pretty simple and can be applied to any kind of flooring, including linoleum & vinyl sheets.

 Linoleum Floors Before